thoushif/devblogs/thoushif-blog-content/portfolio/drone-zone.md

 excerpt: "A NextJS web app that helped me explore next 13 library!"
 ---

 This is a web app for showcasing drones.
-Write the letters, see the upvotes.
-Simple!
+This includes blogs about latest news!
+A gallery of pictures taken with the drones!!
 &nbsp;
 # Tech Stack